 Prepare for the unexpected

 A solid plan is crucial, but it’s not almighty.
 So, instead of leaving anything to chance, you should prepare for the unexpected as well.
 For example, you can create a special budget dedicated solely to unforeseen costs.
 Of course, this doesn’t mean that you should get too comfortable and forget to account for everything you spend money on, regardless of how small and insignificant it may seem at first.
+At times you may also need to cover yourself with short term accommodation.

 Avoid the moving season